GoodMorningA1i/GoodMorningA1i/README.md

 My name is Ali and I am an iOS Developer at RBC, the Royal Bank of Canada.\
 I am also a Computer Science Graduate from the University of Toronto.

-🌱 I’m currently taking the following course:
+🌱 I’m currently taking the following courses:
 - [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)
 - [GenAI Bootcamp](https://genai.cloudprojectbootcamp.com/)